junxit/us-congress-bills-117/metadata.md

 - 2022-06-08 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 416 - 3 (Roll no. 247). (text: 06/07/2022 CR H5250)
 - 2022-06-08 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 416 - 3 (Roll no. 247).
 - 2022-06-09 — Received in the Senate and Read twice and referred to the Committee on Small Business and Entrepreneurship.
+- 2022-07-28 — Message on Senate action sent to the House.
+- 2022-07-28 — Passed Senate without amendment by Voice Vote.
+- 2022-07-28 — Passed/agreed to in Senate: Passed Senate without amendment by Voice Vote.
+- 2022-07-28 — Senate Committee on Small Business and Entrepreneurship discharged by Unanimous Consent.
+- 2022-07-28 — Senate Committee on Small Business and Entrepreneurship discharged by Unanimous Consent. (consideration: CR S3790)
+- 2022-08-02 — Presented to President.
+- 2022-08-02 — Presented to President.
+- 2022-08-05 — Became Public Law No: 117-165.
+- 2022-08-05 — Became Public Law No: 117-165.
+- 2022-08-05 — Signed by President.
+- 2022-08-05 — Signed by President.